-- Despite the emphasis on standards of behavior, ethics is not a science and we should not expect that ethical theories have the same characteristics that we expect of scientific theories. - For computer scientists, we have a heavy bias toward empiricism: our theoretical foundations lie in logic and mathematics, and our vocation lies in applying these foundations. - The centrality of the Popperian concept of falsifiability is one that, while it has a strong intuitive appeal to the scientific mindset, is not clearly a necessary part of any ethical framework.
+- Despite the emphasis on standards of behavior, ethics is not a science and we should not expect that ethical theories have the same characteristics that we expect of scientific theories. - For computer scientists, we have a heavy bias toward empiricism: our theoretical foundations lie in logic and mathematics, and our vocation lies in applying these foundations.
+Applied ethics, such as the ACM Code of Ethics, probably have the most resonance for us. - The centrality of the Popperian concept of falsifiability is one that, while it has a strong intuitive appeal to the scientific mindset, is not clearly a necessary part of any ethical framework.